OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 The majority of off-the-shelf tools are designed for a single step login process, where the credentials are POSTed to the server, and the response indicates whether or not the login attempt was successful.
 By adding additional steps to this process, such as requiring the username and password to be entered sequentially, or requiring that the user first obtains a random [CSRF Token](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md) before they can login, this makes the attack slightly more difficult to perform, and doubles the number of requests that the attacker must make.

-Multi-step login processes, however, should be mindful that they do not faciliate [user enumeration] (Authentication_Cheat_Sheet.md).
+Multi-step login processes, however, should be mindful that they do not faciliate [user enumeration](Authentication_Cheat_Sheet.md).
+Enumerating users prior to a credential stuffing attack will result in a harder to identify, lower request volume attack.

 ### Require JavaScript and Block Headless Browsers

 Most tools used for these types of attacks will make direct POST requests to the server and read the responses, but will not download or execute JavaScript that was contained in them.
 By requiring the attacker to evaluate JavaScript in the response (for example to generate a valid token that must be submitted with the request), this forces the attacker to either use a real browser with an automation framework like Selenium or Headless Chrome, or to implement JavaScript parsing with another tool such as PhantomJS.
 Additionally, there are a number of techniques that can be used to identify [Headless Chrome](https://antoinevastel.com/bot%20detection/2018/01/17/detect-chrome-headless-v2.html) or [PhantomJS](https://blog.shapesecurity.com/2015/01/22/detecting-phantomjs-based-visitors/).

 Please note that blocking visitors who have JavaScript disabled will reduce the accessibility of the website, especially to visitors who use screen readers.
 In certain jurisdictions this may be in breach of equalities legislation.

-###
+### Degredation

+A more aggresive defense against credential stuffing is to implement measures that increase the amount of time the attack takes to complete.
+This may include incrementally increasing the complexity of the Javascript response in the prior step, introducing long wait periods into application code, returning overly large HTML assets or returning randomized error messages.

+Great care must be taken with this type of defense, but may be required to help mitigate more sophisticated credential stuffing attacks.

 ### Identifying Leaked Passwords